awhitbeck/zCCM_kria_project/README.md

 git add software/
 ```

-Minimally, you need the ruckus repo as a submodule:
+Minimally, you need the ruckus and surf repos as submodules:

 ```
 cd firmware/submodules
-git submodule add git@github.com:slaclab/ruckus.git cd -
+git submodule add git@github.com:slaclab/ruckus.git git submodule add git@github.com:slaclab/surf.git cd -
 ```

 Then, add any other submodules that you need.
 Now, set up your `Makefile`
 by editing the one in this directory.

+Add your target directories and the corresponding `Makefile` and `ruckus.tcl` file.
+You can
+follow the one in the zCCM example here.

 If you did everything correctly,
 you should see a directory structure like this: